Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 The Orwell Foundation is distinct from, but works closely with, the Orwell Estate, The Orwell Society, and The Orwell Trust.

-At the moment, the Foundation awards four Prizes each year:
+At the moment, the Foundation awards five Prizes each year:

 - The Orwell Prize for Political Writing